-Mitchell Dietz is a composer, conductor, and trumpet player born and raised in small town Montgomery, Minnesota.
+Mitchell Dietz is a composer and conductor born and raised in small town Montgomery, Minnesota.
 He has written a varied range of music, including works for solo instruments, chamber ensembles, orchestra, electronics, and film.

 As a conductor, Dietz has had the privilege of directing Luther College's Concert Band, Symphony Orchestra, Chamber Orchestra, and Collegiate Chorale, as well as several chamber ensembles.

 1st Prize, College Division - 16th Annual Iowa Composers Forum Composition Competition